-On July 12, 2000, we resumed production at our West Elk underground mine in Gunnison County, Colorado, and started to ramp up to normal levels of production.
-During the ramp up process, the mine experienced geological conditions unrelated to the fire that have hindered production, but we expect that the mine will return to normal levels of production during the fourth quarter of 2000.
+On July 12, 2000, we resumed production at our West Elk underground mine in Gunnison County, Colorado, and, after experiencing geological conditions unrelated to the fire that have hindered production, the mine returned to normal levels of production during the fourth quarter of 2000.
 West Elk had been idle since January 28, 2000, following the detection of combustion-related gases in a portion of the mine.
 We incurred between \$4 million and \$6 million per month in after-tax losses while the mine was idled.
-Additional fire-related costs will continue to be incurred during the balance of the year and into 2001 as we reclaim drilling sites and roads and eventually dismantle pumping equipment.
-Through September 2000, we received and recognized aggregate pre-tax partial insurance payments of \$24 million that cover a portion of the losses incurred at West Elk during 2000.
+Additional fire-related costs were incurred at the West Elk mine following the resumption of mining activities and will continue to be incurred in 2001 as we reclaim drilling sites and roads and eventually dismantle pumping equipment.
+To date, we have received and recognized aggregate pre-tax partial insurance payments of \$31 million that cover a portion of the losses incurred at West Elk during 2000.
 We expect to receive additional insurance payments under our property and business interruption policy.
 Any additional recovery, however, will depend on resolution of our claim with the insurance carrier, the timing of which is uncertain.